google-map-react/google-map-react/README.md

 It allows you to create interfaces like this [example](http://istarkov.github.io/google-map-react/map/main) *(You can scroll the table, zoom/move the map, hover/click on markers, and click on table rows)*

-## Features

-### Works with your Components

-Instead of the ugly Google Maps markers, balloons and other map components, you can render your cool animated react components on the map.

-### Isomorphic Rendering

-It renders on the server. *(Welcome search engines)* *(you can disable javascript in browser dev tools, and reload any example page to see how it works)*

-### Component Positions Calculated Independently of Google Maps API

-It renders components on the map before (and even without) the Google Maps API loaded.

-### Google Maps API Loads on Demand

-There is no need to place a `<script src=` tag at top of page.
-The Google Maps API loads upon the first usage of the `GoogleMapReact` component.

 ## Getting started

 In the simple case you just need to add `lat` and `lng` props to any child of `GoogleMapReact` component.